top of page

 Common Paint Damage from Automatic Car Washes

-Chemical Damage: High-pH detergents used in touchless car washes can strip wax and weaken ceramic coatings over time.
+High-pH detergents used in touchless car washes can strip wax and weaken ceramic coatings over time.
+Repeated use of automatic car washes, using harsh detergents and abrasive brushes, can significantly compromise the integrity of your vehicle's clear coat.

 If automatic car washes are your only option, here are some tips to protect your car’s paint:

-Choose Touchless Washes: While not perfect, they are generally gentler on your paint than brush-based systems.
+• Choose Touchless Washes: While not perfect, they are generally gentler on your paint than brush-based systems.

-Apply protection Regularly: A good wax or sealant provides a protective layer that can minimize the impact of harsh chemicals.
+• Apply Protection Regularly: A good wax or sealant provides a protective layer that can minimize the impact of harsh chemicals.

-Inspect the Wash: Look for facilities that maintain clean and modern equipment to reduce the risk of dirt transfer.
+• Inspect the Wash: Look for facilities that maintain clean and modern equipment to reduce the risk of dirt transfer.

 A Better Alternative

 At Great Details Auto Care, we recommend hand washes and professional detailing services for the ultimate protection and shine.
 Our team uses safe, high-quality products and techniques that are designed to preserve your car’s finish.
-We also offer ceramic coatings packages, which provide a durable shield against UV rays, and chemical damage.
-A ceramic coating not only enhances your car’s appearance but also reduces the need for frequent washing.

 Final Thoughts